 Thank you for choosing Easterseals' Timber Pointe Outdoor Center for your child's camping experience.
-There are many great summer options out there, but what countless feedback surveys, emails, and handwritten thank-you notes agree sets Timber Pointe apart is our highly-trained, compassionate staff and low camper-to-counselor ratios.
+What countless feedback surveys, emails, and handwritten thank-you notes agree sets Timber Pointe apart is our highly-trained, compassionate staff and low camper-to-counselor ratios.
 We know what an extraordinary act of faith it is for you to put your child in our arms.
 We will hold them carefully.
-We also know you don't just want your camper to learn how to canoe, fish, or roast the perfect marshmallow, but that you want them to learn about themselves and about others, returning home better off for having been at camp.
+We also know you don't just want your child to learn how to canoe, fish, or roast the perfect marshmallow, but that you want them to learn about themselves and about others, returning home better off for having been at camp.
 The unwavering support, celebration of individuality, and unconditional love woven throughout Timber Pointe's overall camp environment and culture allow courage, confidence, and connection to flourish.

 Yes, our adaptive programming and equipment provide limitless adventure, but what truly creates a space of 100% inclusivity and empowerment is the hearts and minds that fill it.
-As we welcome returning staff and hire on new team members for this summer, we have your child(ren) as our guiding compass, and we look for those that won't just watch your camper, but will raise them up, cheer them on as they both stumble and succeed, and hold them in their hearts long after they have left our gates.
+We have hired staff members who won't just watch your camper, but will raise them up, cheer them on as they both stumble and succeed, and hold them in their hearts long after they have left our gates.

 Camp is more than rock climbing and zip lining- it's a sense of bravery and accomplishment, it's the chance to fly.
 Camp is more than songs and cheers, it's being part of a community where you are loved and accepted for exactly who you are.
 Camp is more than mosquito bites, s'mores and bunk beds, it's living life to the fullest, gaining independence, and giving parents/caregivers a very well-deserved break.
 Camp is more than the woods and trails, it's freedom to breathe, freedom to be, freedom to become.
-Camp is more than campfires, it's an experience that helps individuals burn bright, that instills flames of confidence and hope that glow far past that summer.
+Camp is more than campfires, it's an experience that helps individuals burn bright, that instills flames of confidence and hope that glow far past that session.
 Without a doubt, people need camp now more than ever before.

-In this handbook, we've tried to answer questions often asked of our staff, and directly address our policies and procedures for our overnight camp program.
-These policies focus on prioritizing our camper population's safety and health, while keeping the spirit and magic of camp at the center of our programs.
+In this handbook, we have tried to answer the questions often asked of our staff, and lay out policies and procedures for our weekend camp program.
+These policies focus on prioritizing campers' safety and health, while keeping the spirit and magic of camp always at the center of our programs.
 Please use this as a reference guide in preparing for your camper to attend Timber Pointe Outdoor Center.
 By familiarizing yourself with various topics, it will make the transition easier for you as well as your camper.
 If you have further questions, please don't hesitate to ask.
-We look forward to creating a magical summer experience with your camper!
+We look forward to creating a magical experience with your camper!